Where to stay in Quito, a guide to the best hotels for any budget

 Of course, there are more than 2 5-star hotels in Quito but I found these 2 the most interesting for their role in the history of Quito.

-Choose your hotel based on location check on Quito hotel Map
+Choose your hotel based on location check on this Quito Hotel Map

 Mid-range priced hotels in Quito